 How can these increases be explained?
-Changes in preferences for the type of dogs people keep or own may be one explanation.
-Namely, more now than previously, people favor ownership of dogs with strong tendencies for protection such as Cain Corsos, American bulldogs, Bull mastiffs, Brazilian mastiffs and pit bull type dogs.
-A vicious attack from a pit bull type dog or a mastiff would likely result severe dog bite injury – hence, the need for hospitalization or emergency room treatment.
-Support for this belief comes from a study I reviewed elsewhere in this website.
+Changes in preferences for the type of dogs people keep may be one explanation.
+Namely, more now than previously, people favor ownership of dogs with strong tendencies for protection such as Cain Corsos, American bulldogs, Bullmastiffs, Brazilian mastiffs and pit bull type dogs.
+A vicious attack from a pit bull type dog or a mastiff would likely result in severe dog bite injury – hence, the need for hospitalization or emergency room treatment.
+Support for this belief comes from a study I reviewed elsewhere on this website.
 I have been critical of how some of the findings were interpreted in this study, however.

 Why the high incidence of severe dog bite injury in Lake County, California?

 Particularly noteworthy was the remarkable difference in hospitalization rates between different counties in California.
 For example, the rate of hospitalization per person caused by dog bite injury was 1/100,00 in Sara Clara County and this compares with the markedly higher rate of 7/100,000 in Lake County.
 How can these differences be explained?

 One explanation is that Lake County, California is a rural, agricultural area.
 Population density is low.
 And in rural areas there’s a tendency for dog owners to disregard leash laws.
 And some (but not all) dogs that run free in groups pose a danger to public safety and these unrestrained and free-ranging dogs often form large packs thereby exacerbating the danger that a group of unrestrained dogs poses to people.
 Hence, dog bite likelihood increases markedly in some dog groups because of “pack mentality”.